umee-network/docs/docs/users/using-the-web-app/transferring-tokens.md

 ## Cosmos Transfers

-> If you have [Cosmos](/learn-the-basics/cosmos-basics/what-is-cosmos) assets like ATOM on a different network in your [Umee blockchain compatible wallet](/users/getting-started/creating-wallet), follow this guide to transfer them to Umee.
+> If you have [Cosmos](/learn-the-basics/cosmos-basics/what-is-cosmos) assets like ATOM on a different network in your [UX chain compatible wallet](/users/getting-started/creating-wallet), follow this guide to transfer them to UX.

 :::: tabs